-Have you ever wondered why most fungi cause so many health issues?
-Some of those issues are resulted by certain productions of fungus, known as Mycotoxins.
+Wonder why most fungi cause so many health issues?
+Some of those issues are from certain productions of fungus, known as mycotoxins.

 Mycotoxins are toxic secondary metabolites created by a fungus (molds).
-In basic terms, they are considered as fungal poisons.
-The molds grow on various types of crops, including cannabis/hemp, and foodstuffs often under warm and humid conditions.
+In basic terms, they are fungal poisons.
+The molds often grow on various types of crops (including cannabis/hemp) and foods under warm and humid conditions.

 Types of Mycotoxins

-Mycotoxins consist of four aflatoxins (O1, O2, G1, G2) and Ochratoxin A. Ochratoxin A is a known carcinogen and can be dangerous.
-Aflatoxins are toxic and may cause immunotoxicity, teratogenicity, and hepatotoxicity.
+Mycotoxins consist of four aflatoxins (O1, O2, G1, G2) and ochratoxin A. Ochratoxin A is a known carcinogen and can be dangerous.
+Aflatoxins are toxic, potentially causing immunotoxicity, teratogenicity, and hepatotoxicity.

-Aflatoxin B1 (AFB1) is one of the most potent naturally occurring carcinogens and is the most toxic member of this group of mycotoxins.
+Aflatoxin B1 (AFB1) is one of the most potent, naturally-occurring carcinogens.
+The most toxic member of the mycotoxins group.

 What’s the Problem with Mycotoxins?

 Mycotoxins are poisonous to both humans and animals.
-They cause a variety of adverse effects, including symptoms of acute poisoning.
-The long-term effects of chronic exposure to mycotoxins may include immune deficiencies and cancer.
-You can absorb mycotoxins by breathing them in — for example, through exposure to toxic mold in the environment, and also through your skin or through the intestinal lining if you eat foods contaminated with mycotoxins.
+They cause various adverse effects, including acute poisoning.
+Long-term chronic exposure to mycotoxins may result in immune deficiencies and cancer.
+You can absorb mycotoxins by inhalation— for example, breathing in toxic mold in the environment, and through your skin or the intestinal lining if you eat foods contaminated with mycotoxins.